-A trainee who has demonstrated excellent potential for conducting research;

-- 2. A plan of research that expands or augments the currently funded research project and the skills of the trainee; - 3.
-A capable mentor(s) who has constructed a strong development plan for the trainee; - 4.
-A training environment that will facilitate the success of the trainee.
+- 1. A trainee who has demonstrated excellent potential for conducting research.
+The fellow will initiate the application in ProposalCentral and will be the awardee/PI. - 2.
+A research plan that expands or augments the currently funded AHA research project and the fellow's skills.
+The mentor and fellow will prepare the application jointly.
+The mentor's institution will be responsible for administering the project. - 3.
+A capable mentor(s) who has constructed a strong development plan for the fellow. - 4.
+A training environment that will facilitate the fellow's success.